-Urgently needed care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
+Urgently needed care (also called urgent care): Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
 You can get urgently needed care from out-of-network providers when network providers are unavailable or you cannot get to them.